martinkabe/textfile_to_db_loader/README.md

 string cs = bf.GetConnectionString();
 ```
 First parameter in constructor is instance of RegularConnString class (this simplifies creation of SQL Server connection string), second parameter specifies output write line statements:
-* new WriteToLogPrintMethod() writes all print statements into log file
+* new WriteToLogPrintMethod() writes all print statements into log file.
+It is overloaded constructor, string parameter determines the name of log file.
+If empty, log.txt is automatically generated.
 ```C#
 Path.GetDirectoryName(Assembly.GetExecutingAssembly().Location)
 ```